-Renting a walk-behind power floor scrubber with a stiff brush attachment can make this job much easier and help prevent back injury while cleaning.
+Renting a walk-behind power floor scrubber with a stiff brush attachment can make the floor prep job much easier and save your back from a lot of strain.
 You will also want a wet vacuum in order to expedite drying once the floor is clean.

 Much of the first day will be spent cleaning and degreasing, removing oil spots, and etching the garage floor in preparation for the coating.
-Using a stiff bristle brush and cleaner or degreaser, scrub oil stains aggressively then wipe with cotton rags or paper shop towels.
+Using a stiff bristle brush and cleaner or degreaser, scrub oil stains aggressively.
+Next, wipe with cotton rags or paper shop towels.
 Repeat until the spot no longer feels greasy and water does not bead up on the surface.

 Wet the entire floor with a hose and scrub back and forth with an electric floor scrubber using a brush attachment or coarse scrubbing pad.
 Pour cleaner or degreaser onto the floor as you go.

 When the floor is clean, use the wet vacuum to clean up the leftover water and degreaser.
 Allow the floor to dry completely before filling cracks and applying the first coat of epoxy the following day.
 The first coat must dry thoroughly before applying a second coat on day three of the project.